 During the October 14, 2003 meeting, the Board of Directors determined that it needed to make a decision as to the nominees for the annual meeting due to the October 27, 2003 deadline for filing the Company's proxy statement.
+The Company's proxy statement was due 120 days after its fiscal year ended on June 28, 2003.
 The members of the Nominating and Corporate Governance Committee again proposed that all three existing directors whose terms were expiring should be re-nominated.
 The Board members discussed that the experience, qualifications and familiarity with the Company's business made the existing directors valued members of the Board.
 The Board also took into consideration the fact that Mr. Schwarz was not prepared at that time to make any specific recommendation to the Board.
 The Board voted to re-nominate all three existing directors who were up for re-election, with Mr. Schwarz and Mr. Pully voting against the proposal.